awsdocs/aws-config-developer-guide/doc_source/lambda-function-settings-check.md

 # lambda\-function\-settings\-check<a name="lambda-function-settings-check"></a>

-Checks that the AWS Lambda function settings for runtime, role, timeout, and memory size match the expected values\.
+Checks if the AWS Lambda function settings for runtime, role, timeout, and memory size match the expected values\.
 The rule ignores functions with the 'Image' package type\.
+The rule is NON\_COMPLIANT if the Lambda function settings do not match the expected values\.

 **Identifier:** LAMBDA\_FUNCTION\_SETTINGS\_CHECK